 But is it accurate?

-b But this measure, the authors argue, “fails to account for the one-third of all household income paid in federal, state and local taxes.”
+This measure, Mishel argue, “fails to account for the one-third of all household income paid in federal, state and local taxes.”
 And “since households in the top income quintile pay almost two-thirds of all taxes, ignoring the earned income lost to taxes substantially overstates inequality.”

 But how much?
 The authors argue that the Census Bureau does not account for $1.9 trillion in annual “transfer” payments from the government to American households in the form of Medicare, Medicaid and food stamp and other sources.
 In total, “Government transfers provide 89% of all resources available to the bottom income quintile of households and more than half of the total resources available to the second quintile.”